 The standard definition of an adjective

-The simplest way to define an adjective is to say that an adjective is a word that describes something, such as the word green in the phrase, “the green grass.”
-An adjective can give many kinds of information about a noun, such as its color, size, shape, age, and texture, among other things.
+The simplest way to define an adjective is to say that an adjective is a word that describes something.
+An example of an adjective is the word green in the phrase “the green grass.”
+An adjective can give many kinds of information about a noun, such as its color, size, and shape.

 The characteristics of adjectives

-The reason why the word two is not an adjective in the phrase “two birds” is because it does not have the characteristics of an adjective, which are as follows:
+The word two is not an adjective in the phrase “two birds” because it does not have the characteristics of an adjective.

-Adjectives have the ability to build off each other indefinitely (in theory) before the noun to which they refer is introduced.
+Adjectives build off each other indefinitely before the noun is introduced.

-To this, the adjective new can be inserted, either in front of the word small (“He drives a new, small car,”) or after it (“He drives a small, new car.”)
+We can add more adjectives as we please to give more description.
+To the example above, the adjective new can be inserted, either in front of the word small or after it.

 (Most) adjectives can be intensified by words such as really and too.